ymolists/website/gitpod/docs/self-hosted/latest/getting-started.md

 ## Step 1: Create a Kubernetes Cluster

 Gitpod is a Kubernetes application that uses Kubernetes internally to provision workspaces as Kubernetes pods.
 Before you can start installing Gitpod, you need to create a compatible Kubernetes cluster.
-Since the steps that are needed to create a proper cluster differ between the cloud providers, it's up to you to setup a cluster that meets the proper [requirements](./cluster-set-up).
+Since the steps needed to create a proper cluster differ between the cloud providers, it's up to you to setup a cluster that meets the proper [requirements](./cluster-set-up).
 We have created a [list of examples and scripts](./cluster-set-up#cluster-set-up-guides) that will help you to get started with your favorite cloud provider.

 ## Step 2: Install Cert-Manager

-Once you have created your Kubernetes cluster you need to install [cert-manager](https://cert-manager.io/). cert-manager is needed in any case even when you bring your own TLS certificate for your domain.
+Once you have created your Kubernetes cluster you need to install [cert-manager](https://cert-manager.io/). cert-manager is needed even when you bring your own TLS certificate for your domain.
 Please consider the [cert-manager documentation](https://cert-manager.io/docs/) on how to install it.

 **Creating TLS certs for your domain with cert-manager**